-The website of the Wallonia Brussels federation clearly states that refugees or a beneficiaries of subsidiary or temporary protection who wish to have their higher education diploma recognised have to follow a procedure named "équivalence".
+The website of the Wallonia Brussels federation clearly states that refugees or beneficiaries of subsidiary or temporary protection who wish to have their higher education diploma recognised have to follow a procedure named "équivalence".
 An équivalence is necessary when the job in question requires a diploma issued in Belgium, such as for regulated professions and in case of employment in the public sector or in a publicly funded institution.
 If such persons want to work in the private sector, an équivalence decision is usually not necessary as employers are free to hire persons without prior recognition of their foreign qualifications.

-On the website of the Federal Public Service of Public Health, Safety of the Food Chain and Environment it is specified that this recognition has to be requested to one of the Belgian Communities.
+The recognition has to be requested to one of the Belgian Communities.
 In particular:

-- ▶ for Dutch-speaking applications, NARIC Vlaanderen; - ▶ for French-speaking applicatios, service Équivalences de la Fédération Wallonie-Bruxelles; - ▶ for German-speaking applications, Communauté germanophone.
+- ▶ for Dutch-speaking applications, NARIC Vlaanderen (for healthcare professions: Agentschap Zorg en Gezondheid, as explained on this website and confirmed on the website of the Federal Public Service of Public Health, Safety of the Food Chain and Environment); - ▶ for French-speaking applications, service Équivalences de la Fédération Wallonie-Bruxelles; - ▶ for German-speaking applications, Communauté germanophone.

-The general website Mondiplome.be gives general information on diploma equivalence and guides job seekers to the procedure to follow, depending on their study path and professional project (languages available: FR, NL and EN).
+The website Mondiplome.be gives general information on diploma equivalence and guides job seekers to the procedure to follow, depending on their study path and professional project (languages available: FR, NL and EN).

 It should be reminded that on 6 April 2022 the Commission published a recommendation on the recognition of academic and professional qualifications for people fleeing Russia's invasion of Ukraine, asking for a "fast, flexible, and efficient recognition procedures for academic recognition by responsible institutions".
-NARIC Vlanderen, for instance, says that it should be taken into account that a displaced persons from Ukraine might not be able to submit all supporting documents.
+NARIC Vlaanderen, for instance, says that it should be taken into account that a displaced persons from Ukraine might not be able to submit all supporting documents.
 However, at least one piece of evidence is needed that proves completed education in Ukraine.
 Nevertheless, as for now, Belgium did not make any legislative changes (yet) in this direction.